 Definitions or examples of what is cheating for this course, including permissible and impermissible behaviors.
 Describe possible sanctions for the levels of violation.

-(see examples below and additional examples)
+Policies on generative AI specific to this course (see examples below and additional examples)

 AI Tools Use in This Course [Recommended.
 Added April 2023; see AI Tools and Teaching Guidance]